 In August 2021, Meira Ireland entered into an agreement pursuant to which it received a grant from IDA Ireland for financial assistance in establishing its operations in Shannon, Ireland.
 Under the terms of the grant, Meira Ireland is eligible to receive the lesser of €1.0 million or €10,000 for each job created (the "employment grant") and the lesser of €1.2 million or 4% of the actual expenditure on the provision of machinery and equipment (the "capital grant").
 Meira Ireland may apply for a drawdown of the employment grant once a job has been created and the position has been held for a period of at least one month, and may apply for a drawdown of the capital grant once an eligible asset has been purchased and installed, conditioned on the creation of a cumulative number of jobs by the end of the immediately preceding year.
 An aggregate of 100 jobs must be created to receive the maximum benefit under the capital grant.
 An application for a drawdown must be accompanied by an audit certification for compliance with the terms of the grant.
 The Company has a guarantee in place with a bank in favor of IDA Ireland, pursuant to which it restricts cash in the amount of claims made under the grant such that the Company maintains the funds to cover any portion of the grant income that may become repayable in the future.
 This amount is presented as restricted cash in the accompanying consolidated balance sheet.
-All expenditures must be completed by December 31, 2024, and the agreement terminates on the later of five years from the date of the last payment from the grant or five years from completion of the capital investment, which is expenditure of at least €30.0 million on eligible machinery and equipment.
+All grant drawdowns must be completed by December 31, 2024, and the agreement terminates on the later of five years from the date of the last payment from the grant or five years from completion of the capital investment, which is expenditure of at least €30.0 million on eligible machinery and equipment.

 The Company recognizes grant income when there is reasonable assurance that the Company will comply with the conditions attached to the grant and that it will receive the grant.
 Grant income from the employment grant is recognized as a deduction from the amount of the related expense, and grant income from the capital grant is deducted from the carrying amount of the related asset and recognized in income over the asset's useful life in the form of a reduced depreciation charge.
-The Company received its first drawdown under the grant in 2023, which was comprised of 0.6 million (0.5 million) for the employment grant and 0.4 million (0.4 million) for the capital grant.
-The Company did not recognize any grant income during the three-months ended March 0.4 million (0.4 million) for the capital grant.
+The Company received its first drawdown under the grant in 2023, which was comprised of \$0.6 million for the employment grant and \$0.4 million for the capital grant.
+The Company received its second drawdown under the grant in 2024, which was comprised of \$0.5 million for the employment grant and \$0.5 million for the capital grant.
+The Company recognized \$0.6 million of grant income as a reduction of research and development expenses in the accompanying condensed consolidated statements of operations and comprehensive loss during each of the three-month and nine-month periods ended September 30, 2024.
+The Company did not recognize any grant income during the three-month and nine-month periods ended September 30, 2023.